ircv3/ircv3-specifications/extensions/pre-away.md

     AWAY :Gone to lunch.
 Back in 5

 the `AWAY` command MAY be used pre-registration to set a human-readable away message associated with the connection as usual.
-Similarly, `AWAY` with no parameters, which normally indicates that the user is present, has no effect.
+Similarly, `AWAY` with no parameters indicates that the user is present.

 If the client's nickname was not already present on the server, then `AWAY` pre-registration sets the away message but does not inhibit reporting of the change in nickname status, e.g. via [monitor][monitor].